voulcky/voulcky/README.md

 -
 - 💞️ I’m looking to collaborate on blockchain projects and/or B2B SaaS projects.
 -
-- 📫 How to reach me ...
+- 📫 You can reach me on e-mail: ckdobrowolski@gmail.com

 <!---
 voulcky/voulcky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.